 The algorithm presented in this section should, intuitively, provide an adequate solution to the replication problem.
-This is not actually the case, as the algorithm is not able to deal with some of the more subtle issues that can arise in a partitionable system.
-We present this simplified solution to provide a better insight into some of the problems the complete solution needs to cope with and to introduce the key properties of the algorithm.
+While this is not actually the case, as the algorithm is not able to deal with some of the more subtle issues that can arise in a partitionable system, we feel that presenting this simplified solution provides a better insight into some of the problems the complete solution needs to cope with and also introduces the key properties of the algorithm.